austint1121/OES-PneumoniaClassification/README.md

 learning rates and values for momentum, and adding class weights to account for the class imbalance (there were approximately 2.88 times as many pneumonia x-rays as there were normal x-rays).

-In the end, a CNN model with three convolution layers, three dense hidden layers, dropout layers, a Stochastic Gradient Descent optimizer with a learning rate of 0.001 and momentum of 0.9, early stopping, and class weights resulted in the best model, with a testing accuracy of around 87% and a training accuracy of 92%.
+Our final, and best, model was a CNN model with three convolution layers, three dense hidden layers, dropout layers, a Stochastic Gradient Descent optimizer with a learning rate of 0.001 and momentum of 0.9, early stopping, and class weights resulted in the best model, with a testing accuracy of around 87% and a training accuracy of 92%.

 ## Conclusions